marvinusarif/react-task1/README.md

  |-- index.js - You should not need to modify this file.
 It is used for DOM rendering only.
  |-- index.css - Global styles.
 You probably won't need to change anything here.
 |-- .gitignore

-|-- CONTRIBUTING.MD - Information about contributing to this repo.
-TL;DR - Fork and clone your own version of this to use it.
+- Fork and clone your own version of this to use it.
 |-- README.MD - This README file.
 |-- SEARCH_TERMS.md - The whitelisted short collection of available search terms
 for you to use with your app.